alishafatima27/Stripe-Landing-Page-Recreate/README.md

 # Stripe-Landing-Page-Recreate🚀
  This repository is my personal journey of creating an awe-inspiring clone of Stripe landing page, entirely from scratch! 👩‍💻 No copy-pasting or shortcuts; I'm coding every line with passion and dedication to master the art of web development. 💻💡

-## Introduction

-Welcome to the Stripe Landing Page Clone Project! 🌟 In this repository, I am embarking on an exciting journey to create a jaw-dropping clone of the legendary Stripe landing page. 🎉

 ## Project Purpose

 Why a Stripe landing page clone, you ask?
 Well, Stripe is the epitome of sleek design and cutting-edge functionality.
 By recreating it, I aim to sharpen my web development skills, dive into the latest techniques, and build something truly iconic. 💡 Plus, who doesn't want to create magic like Stripe does? 😉